apache/db-jdo/README.md

 ### Maven

-You must have Maven version 2+ to build the projects from source and to execute the TCK.
-You can download maven from [here](http://maven.apache.org/download.html)
+You must have Maven (version 2+) to build the projects from source and to execute the TCK.
+You can download Maven from [here](http://maven.apache.org/download.html)

-Note that maven uses the `user.home` system property for the location of the maven local repostitory: `${user.home}/.m2/repository`.
+Note that Maven uses the `user.home` system property for the location of the maven local repostitory: `${user.home}/.m2/repository`.
 Under Windows this system property is `C:\Documents and Settings\{user}` no matter what the HOME variable is set to.
-As a workaround you may set the system property by adding -Duser.home=%HOME% to the environment variable `MAVEN_OPTS`.
+As a workaround you may set the system property by adding `-Duser.home=%HOME%` to the environment variable `MAVEN_OPTS`.

 ### JNDI Implementation (fscontext.jar and providerutil.jar)